SANTA CLARA VALLEY – 1964

 “Richard just got promoted to foreman at Owens Corning.
 He’s not coming back to this life.”

-John looked across the property.
+John continued looking at the western mountains.
 “I would’ve taken over.”

-“I sympathize, but there’s just no more money to be made from fruit trees,” mother said, “at least not around here.
+“I feel your pain, but there’s just no more money to be made from fruit trees,” mother said, “at least not around here.
 All the new housing and shopping centers are driving up the price of land, and our property taxes are going up with it.
 A lot of farmers are selling out.”

 John took a drag of his cigarette.
 “This is all wrong.”